githubnext/vitale/README.md

 Standard output and error streams are captured when running cells and sent to a per-cell output channel.
-Press the ![output](./assets/CodiconOutput.svg) button in the cell status bar to view the channel.
+Press the ![output](./assets/CodiconOutput.svg) button in the cell toolbar to view the channel.

 ## Environment variables